Personalized Career Conversations 2017

 Dr. Sebolt-Leopold has a long-standing interest in the discovery and development of kinase inhibitors for the design of novel molecular-targeted therapies.
 Her current research is devoted to the design of kinase inhibitor-based combination approaches that address the adaptive signaling responses observed in response to monotherapy.
 Focusing on pancreatic and colorectal cancers where the incidence of KRAS mutations is especially high, Dr. Sebolt-Leopold’s laboratory is engaged in designing MEK inhibitor-based combination regimens that are tailored to the genomic and phosphoproteomic signatures of individual tumors.

-Before joining University of Michigan in 2009, Dr. Sebolt-Leopold served as Executive Director of the Mechanistic and Target Biology department at Pfizer Global R & D, Ann Arbor Laboratories.
-In this role, she led a group of over 100 scientists dedicated to early stage drug discovery activities, encompassing molecular pharmacology, assay development, and biomarker validation.
+Before joining University of Michigan in 2009, Dr. Sebolt-Leopold served as executive director of the Mechanistic and Target Biology department at Pfizer Global R&D, Ann Arbor Laboratories.
+In this role, she led a group of more than 100 scientists dedicated to early stage drug discovery activities, encompassing molecular pharmacology, assay development, and biomarker validation.
 She has 23 years of pharmaceutical industry experience and has led multiple research teams, resulting in the advancement of four oncology clinical candidates, including the first clinically tested MEK inhibitor.
 She has an international reputation in kinase inhibitor development and has pioneered and championed the viability of MEK inhibitors from early discovery through clinical development.

-Dr. Sebolt-Leopold received her undergraduate degree from Wellesley College and a PhD in Biological Sciences from Purdue University.
+Dr. Sebolt-Leopold received her undergraduate degree from Wellesley College and a PhD in biological sciences from Purdue University.
 She carried out postdoctoral studies in tumor biochemistry at the Indiana University School of Medicine under the mentorship of Dr. George Weber.
-She has a publication record that includes over eighty peer-reviewed articles, invited reviews, and issued patents.
+She has a publication record that includes more than 80 peer-reviewed articles, invited reviews, and issued patents.

 Back to top